Curious About CPAP? Let’s Clear The Air.

 What is a CPAP machine?

-A CPAP machine is a small, box-shaped device that draws air from the room, pressurizes and humidifies it, and gently delivers it to the user at a pre-programmed setting.
+A CPAP machine (or continuous positive airway pressure machine) is a small, box-shaped device that draws air from the room, pressurizes and humidifies it, and gently delivers it to the user at a pre-programmed setting.

 What does a CPAP machine do?